 - Cover and cook on High for about 3 hours, until the potatoes are tender.

 - In the last hour of cooking, mix 1 cup milk with cornstarch, and add it to the crockpot.

 - Top the soup with some croutons or crackers, extra bacon and enjoy warm.

 What is the difference between New England and Manhattan clam chowder?

 The main difference between the two is the broth.
 The traditional New England (also known as Boston) clam chowder has a thicker cream broth.
 Also, the New England clam chowder is white.
 It has a milk or cream base and is made with clams, potatoes, onion, and pork or bacon.
 On the other hand, Manhattan clam chowder has a red color, and is more like a tomato vegetable soup, with clams added for flavor.

 What are good toppings for Slow Cooker Clam Chowder?

-The soup is delicious as is, but some topping suggestion that goes well are:
+The soup is delicious as is, but some toppings suggestion that goes well with it are: